phonowiz/vulkan-demos/README.md

 ----------
 I want to create renderer that I could use to prototype ideas quickly, game engines are very good for this, but I'd rather implement everything from scratch because you learn more that way.
 The need came about because Apple will deprecate OpenGL soon, and I need to port my other project to Vulkan, you can check it out here: https://github.com/phonowiz/voxel-cone-tracing

 This code is not very organized as of now, there is still lots of code moving all over the place as I try what I think is right.
 The meaningful work can be found in the folder "vulkan_wrapper" which you can look at here: https://github.com/phonowiz/vulkan-gui-test/tree/master/vulkan-gui-test/vulkan_wrapper.
-Inside of the classes you'll notice that members are all public, that's because am still settling down on what is public vs private.

 For an example of how I think the renderer api will work, check this out: